maropu/spark-kinesis-sql-asl/README.md

     offsets are out of range).
 This may be a false alarm.
 You can disable it when it doesn't work as you expected.

-### Output Operation for Amazon Kinesis
+### Output Operation for Spark Streaming

-Since an output operation for Amazon Kinesis is not officially supported in the latest Spark release, this provides the operation like this;
+Since a Kinesis output operation for Spark Streaming is not officially supported in the latest Spark release, this provides the operation like this;

     // Import a class that includes an output function